 What’s causing my baby’s seizures?

-Again, it is absolutely imperative that parents inform their child’s doctors of possible seizures immediately, so that their child can receive proper diagnosis and treatment as soon as possible.
+If seizures occur after discharge from the hospital, it is absolutely imperative that parents inform their child’s doctors of possible seizures immediately so that their child can receive proper diagnosis and treatment as soon as possible.

 What possible treatments are there for infant seizures?

-According to Core Curriculum for Neonatal Intensive Care Nursing: Fifth Edition, patient care management for infant seizures involves the following, in sequential order:
+According to Core Curriculum for Neonatal Intensive Care Nursing: Fifth Edition, patient care management for infant seizures involves the following, in sequential order (6):

 - Determining the cause of the seizures